 Egypt's General Prosecutor

-On September 12, 2019, Egypt's President Abdel Fattah al-Sisi appointed Judge Hamada Elsayed Mohamed Abdel Fattah Elsawy as the General Prosecutor.
-Before this appointment, Elsawy was the president of the Appeals Court and the head of the Institute for Criminal Research and Training.
+On September 12, 2019, Egypt's President Abdel Fattah al-Sisi appointed El-Sawy as the Prosecutor General.
+Before this appointment, El-Sawy was the president of the Appeals Court and the head of the Institute for Criminal Research and Training.

-DAWN requested a response from Judge Elsawy by writing to the Egyptian government, but no response has been received as of publication.
+On September 23, 2020, DAWN requested a response from Judge El-Sawy by writing to the Egyptian government, but no response has been received as of publication.